the-eon-flux/Getting-and-Cleaning-Data-RScript/README.md

 #### Dataset to be transformed

-##### Human Activity Recognition Using Smartphones Dataset
+**Human Activity Recognition Using Smartphones Dataset _Version 1.0_**
-_Version 1.0_

 ***

-The experiments have been carried out with a group of __30 volunteers__ within an age bracket of 19-48 years.
-Each person performed __six activities (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING)__ wearing a smartphone (Samsung Galaxy S II) on the waist.
-Using its embedded accelerometer and gyroscope, we captured 3-axial linear acceleration and 3-axial angular velocity at a constant rate of 50Hz.
+-  The experiments have been carried out with a group of __30 volunteers__ within an age bracket of 19-48 years.
+-  Each person performed __six activities (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING)__ wearing a smartphone (Samsung Galaxy S II) on the waist.

+- Using its embedded accelerometer and gyroscope, they have captured 3-axial linear acceleration and 3-axial angular velocity at a constant rate of 50Hz.
 The experiments have been video-recorded to label the data manually.

-The obtained dataset has been __randomly partitioned into two sets__, where __70% of the volunteers__ was selected for generating the __training data__ and __30% the test data__.
+- The obtained dataset has been __randomly partitioned into two sets__, where __70% of the volunteers__ was selected for generating the __training data__ and __30% the test data__.

+***
-__The dataset includes the following files:__
+#### The dataset includes the following files:

 - 'README.txt'